Open-Source-Community/LDP-Task/Fedora/README.md

 ![Alt text](resources/terminal.png)

 ## It's Pros
-- It's 100% free of charge.
+- It's 100% free of charge, unlike something like Red Hat Enterprise Linux that we mentioned before.
 - It's simple and beginner friendly and doesn't require a long time to get the hang of it.
-- It's less hardware demanding using only 1 GB of RAM while idling.
+- It's less hardware demanding, using only 1 GB of RAM while idling.
 - In general Fedora is a great OS out of the box with a user friendly UI and a great community.

-``(Stability , Security , Performance , Compatible apps , Hardware/System requirements, Technical support of the distro's maintainers) and any other points you find``
 ## It's Cons
 ``-> Add distro cons relating to: ``